fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>scale_out_cooldown</dt>
 <dd>

-(string) The amount of time to wait after a scale out operation for another scale out or scale in operation.
+(string, default: `30s`) The amount of time to wait after a scale out operation for another scale out or scale in operation.

 </dd>
 <dt>scale_out_max_percentage</dt>